Sherman Andrus: Biography

-On April 2, 1998, Sherman Andrus was inducted into the Gospel Music Hall of Fame, both as a member of The Imperials as well as a founding member of Andrae Crouch And The Disciples.
-Sherman studied music at Southern University, now resides in Oklahoma City, Oklahoma with his wife Winnie.
-Their son, Sherman Jr., died on August 28, 2013, and was survived by his wife, Mary; their son, Patrick Sherman; and daughter, Samantha.
+On April 2, 1998, Sherman Andrus was inducted into the Gospel Music Hall of Fame twice, as a member of The Imperials and as a founding member of Andraé Crouch and the Disciples.
+Sherman studied music at Southern University, now resides in the greater Oklahoma City area with his wife Winnie.

-In April 2002 Sherman joined with longtime friend, Lonny Bingle, to form Andrus and Bingle.
-Together they have written all of the songs on both of their releases with the most current, "A Servant's Heart," in 2013.
-In September 2016 they will be doing a "Live" album benefitting the Youth and Police Initiative in Spokane, Washington.
+In April 2002, Sherman joined with longtime friend, Lonny Bingle, to form Andrus and Bingle.
+Together they have written every song on their first two releases, with the most current, "A Servant's Heart," in 2013.

+In September 2016, Andrus and Bingle will be doing a live album benefitting the Youth and Police Initiative in Spokane, Washington.
 They are currently touring and writing music for their fourth album entitled "Seize the Moment" scheduled for release in 2017.

+Very sadly, their son Sherman Jr. died on August 28, 2013, just 44 years old.
+Survivors included their daughter-in-law Mary, and grandchildren Patrick, Sherman and Samantha.